-Cash and investments as of June 30, 2018 are classified in the accompanying financial statements as follows:
+Cash and investments as of June 30, 2020 are classified in the accompanying financial statements as follows:

-Cash in county treasury
+Cash in County Treasury

-A. Cash in County Treasury
+a.
+Cash in County Treasury

-In accordance with Education Code Section 41001, the District maintains substantially all of its cash in the County Treasury as part of a common investment pool (\$332,325 as of June 30, 2018).
-The fair market value of this investment pool as of that date, as provided by the pool sponsor, was \$332,325.
+In accordance with Education Code Section 41001, the District maintains substantially all its cash in the Kern County Treasury as part of a common investment pool.
+The fair market value of this investment pool as of June 30, 2020, as provided by the pool sponsor, was \$2,499,780.
 The District is considered to be an involuntary participant in the external investment pool.
 Interest is deposited into participating funds.
 The county is restricted by Government Code Section 53635, pursuant to Section 53601, to invest in time deposits, U.S. government securities, state registered warrants, notes or bonds, State Treasurer's investment pool, bankers' acceptances, commercial paper, negotiable certificates of deposit, and repurchase or reverse repurchase agreements.

-B. Investments
+b.
+Investments

-1. Investments Authorized by the California Government Code and the District's Investment Policy
+i.
+Investments Authorized by the California Government Code and the District's Investment Policy